nataliakiselev/nataliakiselev/README.md

 Skills: JS / REACT / HTML / CSS/ NODE / EXPRESS

 - 🔭 I’m currently working on my portfolio, more things still to come
+- more of my coding practce on codepen: https://codepen.io/collection/XvWRjG
 - 📫 How to reach me: natalia.kiselev@icloud.com